My Old Dutch (1934 film)

 My Old Dutch is a 1934 British drama film directed by Sinclair Hill and starring Betty Balfour, Gordon Harker, Michael Hogan and Florrie Forde.
+It was written by Leslie Arliss, Marjorie Gaffney, Michael Hogan, Mary Murillo and Bryan Edgar Wallace based on the 1919 play of the same title byAlbert Chevalier and Arthur Shirley.
+It was made at Islington Studios by Gainsborough Pictures with sets designed by Peter Proud.

 The film portrays the lives of Londoners during the First World War.
-The film was made at Islington Studios by Gainsborough Pictures.
-The film's sets were designed by Peter Proud.
-Bryan Edgar Wallace contributed to the screenplay, adapted from the stage play written by Arthur Shirley and also based on Albert Chevalier's famous song.

 Synopsis

-This film tracks the highlights of a cockney couple's son as he marries a rich man's disowned daughter and dies in the RFC.
+The film covers forty years in the life of a cockney couple's son as he marries a rich man's disowned daughter and ultimately dies in the Royal Flying Corps.